Francis Dukinfield Astley: Inheritance

 Bells were rung across Ashton-under-Lyne on his 25th birthday in 1804 and a large crowd gathered to celebrate.
 He served two non-consecutive terms as High Sheriff of Cheshire in 1806 and 1807, and similarly large crowds gathered to celebrate his inaugurations, one of which was commemorated in an oil painting by an unknown artist.

-He also became a keen hunstman, and commissioned the construction of Hunters' Tower, a lodge and stables dedicated to "festive enjoyment," to provide a home for the county's various hunting clubs.
+He also became a keen fox hunter, and commissioned the construction of Hunters' Tower, a lodge and stables dedicated to "festive enjoyment," to provide a home for the county's various hunting clubs.
 Astley wrote "A Hunting Song for a Snowy Day" to commemorate its opening on 27 February 1807.
 Benjamin Marshall painted Astley hunting in 1809 in Francis Dukinfield Astley and his Harriers, which was widely reproduced as an engraving by Richard Woodman.
 Hunters' Lodge later became a meeting house for Whigs in the Stalybridge area in the wake of the Reform Act 1832.

 The pre-Astley Dukinfields had historically supported local dissenting non-Anglican Protestants by allowing them to construct a chapel (now Dukinfield Old Chapel) on their estate in 1706, which then also became the family's traditional burial place; in 1810, Astley gave the chapel more space for the establishment of a Sunday school, and one of his final acts before his death in 1825 was to formally hand ownership of the land to the chapel's trustees—against the wishes of his stepfather, who had wanted it granted to the Church of England instead.